What Does Lactic Acid do for the Skin? 3 Amazing Benefits

 4. It protects you from vaginal or urinary infections since it is good at maintaining the pH levels in the body.

-3. What does Lactic Acid Do For the Skin?
+3. What does Lactic Acid do for the Skin?

 The age-old remedy for smooth and glowing skin has always been milk which contains lactic acid.
-As one of the gentlest alpha-hydroxy acids, skin-care products with lactic acid work amazingly for dry and scaly skin.
+As one of the gentlest alpha-hydroxy acids, skin-care products with lactic work amazingly for dry and scaly skin.

 3.1 Exfoliation and Hydration

-The exfoliating and hydrating properties of lactic acid make it a popular ingredient for sensitive skin, skin irritation caused due to flakiness, and smoothening skin texture.
+The exfoliating and hydrating properties of lactic make it a popular ingredient for sensitive skin, skin irritation caused due to flakiness, and smoothening skin texture.

 Layers of dead skin cells can be gently scrubbed and removed by the use of products containing lactic acid.
-A combination of beta-hydroxy salicylic acid and alpha-hydroxy lactic acid can act as mild exfoliating agents for rough, dull, and patchy skin with bumps.
+A combination of beta-hydroxy salicylic acid and alpha-hydroxy acid can act as mild exfoliating agents for rough, dull, and patchy skin with bumps.

 3.2.
 Brightening